grokys/DataGridRowSelectionBinding/README.md

 # Synchronizing DataGrid Row Selection with the ViewModel

-This repository contains an example using a XAML behavior to synchronize the selection of rows in a DataGrid with a ViewModel in WPF.
+This repository contains an example using a XAML behavior to synchronize the selection of rows in a DataGrid with a ViewModel in Avalonia.

 It defines a [`DataGridExtensions.SynchronizeSelection`](DataGridRowSelectionBinding/Behaviors/DataGridExtensions.cs) attached property that can be set on a `DataGrid`: